-While you can go to these events as a form of self-inflicted torture, avoiding temptations is the easiest route, and your social life will greatly suffer as a result.
+While you can still go to these food-and-drink-based social events as a form of self-inflicted torture, avoiding temptations is the easiest route, and your social life will greatly suffer as a result.

 But hey, it’s 30 days.
 Real friends should still be there a month later.